wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-connect-to-database.md

 ### If the connection fails
 Make sure that the firewall of the logical server you have created allows connections from your local computer.
-For more information, see [How to: Configure Firewall Settings on SQL <!-- deleted by customization Database](/documentation/articles/sql-database-configure-firewall-settings) --><!-- keep by customization: begin --> Database](https://msdn.microsoft.com/zh-cn/library/azure/jj553530.aspx) <!-- keep by customization: end -->.
+For more information, see [How to: Configure Firewall Settings on SQL Database](/documentation/articles/sql-database-configure-firewall-settings).

 ## Run sample queries